ArnaudBand/node_portfolio/README.md

 # Arnaud Portfolio

-This is react app built show my personal information.
+This is react app built to show my personal information.

 ## Built with